neuromorphicsystems/dvs_performance_metrics/README.md

 **config**: the .ini config files for all optical system, scene, and sensor parameters used to simulated the frames and the corresponding event streams.
 See details in the next section here.

-# config file creation and structure
+# Config file creation and structure

 **A few notes:**